 Changes are taking place within healthcare facilities nationally.
 These changes directly affect all health programs at Hawkeye Community College.
 The Joint Commission of Accreditation of Healthcare Organization (JCAHO), which accredits healthcare facilities across the country, enforced background screening September 2004 and has set requirements mandating that students in a healthcare field must now complete the same background check as hospital employees.
-As a Health student of Hawkeye Community College, you will be required to complete a criminal background check, sex offender, child abuse and dependent adult registry.
-The outcome could possibly affect your opportunities to participate in the clinical setting.
+As a Health student of Hawkeye Community College, you will be required to complete a criminal background check which includes fingerprinting that searches the following databases of sex offender, child abuse and dependent adult registry, and Medicare/Medicaid Fraud.
+The outcome could possibly affect your opportunities to participate in the clinical setting

 Equal Opportunity Statement